J-VdS/RegistrationPlugin/README.md

 ### TODO
 * [ ] make a new team instead of searching for one without a core (This only happens during pvp when there are 6 different teams on the map)
-* [ ] when a player gets admin in game he needs to remain it after leaving.
+* [ ] when a player gets admin in game.
+He needs to be an admin next time he joins.